hammadzf/scraperss/README.md

 - **models.go**: translate DB objects to structs with appropriate json keys that can be sent in response messages.
 - **rss.go**: defines structs for items recieved on an RSS feed and a function to get RSS feeds from their URLs.
 - **scrape.go**: implements functions to get feeds from the DB that need fetching and then scrapes each individual feed for its items in a concurrent fashion using go routines.
+- **Dockerfile**: to build and run the scraperss service in a Docker container.
+- **compose.yaml**: Docker compose file containing two services, scraperss and db (Postgres).

 ## Internal Packages
 ### Auth